metmuseum-medialab/3d-printer-comparison/Readme.md

 3D Printer Comparison
 =====================

   Here is a summary of the current generation of 3D printers, sorted by price.
-  Other printers considered included UP!, SUMPOD, RepRap Huxley...

-  For largest build volume and fastest speed, get the Ultimaker ($1599) or build the rostock $(599) For highest resolution, best quality and complexity, buy the Form1 ($2699) For quickest support response, buy the Replicator2 ($2599) For lowest price, get the PrintrBot+ ($714)

 Unless otherwise stated, each machine can be assembled in a weekend, has a resolution of 100 microns, a build speed on 80mm/s, can use ABS or PLA, and ships in 4-6 weeks and is open source.

+  * For largest build volume and fastest speed, get the Ultimaker ($1599) or build the rostock $(599)
+  * For highest resolution, best quality and complexity, buy the Form1 ($2699)
+  * For quickest support response, buy the Replicator2 ($2599)
+  * For lowest price, get the PrintrBot+ ($714) or build a Rostock

+  Other printers considered but not included are UP!, SUMPOD, RepRap Huxley.

 Solidoodle [$599]()
 ===================